Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 He was so respected, that 28 prominent men volunteered to act as pallbearers.
 A special train transported guests from Penn Station in New York City to Carlisle's home in East Islip, Long Island.

-He was so loved by the retriever community they postponed a field trial so contestants could attend his funeral.
+The retriever community postponed a field trial so contestants could attend his funeral.
 However the postponement meant the trial had to be limited in order to finish in one day.
 This was the start of Limited All-Age stakes.

 The Labrador Retriever Club, Inc. set up a Jay Carlisle Memorial Trial.
 It was held from 1938 to 1941 near his home on Long Island.
 Mrs. Hill-Wood, Morgan Belmont and Robert Morgan judged the first Memorial Trail.

-But what of his dogs, you ask?
-Most of the dogs were given to the young Scotsman, David D. Elliot.
+Most of his dogs were given to the young Scotsman, David D. Elliot.
 He also received the specially-modified green and yellow dog wagon and the right to rent the Wingan kennel at a reduced rate.

 Although it seems like a sad ending, the dogs did continue competing with Elliot.
-Many people recognized Carlisle's contribution to early Labs and field trials in America.
+And many people recognized Carlisle's contribution to Labradors and to field trials in America.

 David Elliot (right) with Banchory Night Light winning the Field & Stream Challenge Cup for Outstanding Retriever of 1937.

 Few people recognize the Wingan name today or they confuse it with Helen Ginnel's Whygin kennel.
-But Jay Carlisle's efforts - importing quality dogs, making his stud dogs available to many people, and promoting Labs in the field and in the show ring - helped make the breed as popular in America as it was in England.
+But Carlisle's efforts - importing quality dogs, making his stud dogs available, and promoting Labradors - helped make the breed as popular in America as it was in England.

 I'm proud to have several dogs that trace back to the Wingan Labradors.